aarij-h/True_Sentiment_Detection/README.md

 # True_Sentiment_Detection

-The goal of this project is to produce a more accuracte reflection of product sentiment using NLP, compared to the standard 5-star rating system.
+The goal of this project is to create a framework for producing a more accuracte reflection of product sentiment using NLP, compared to the standard 5-star rating system.

 # Environment
 - Python